doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

-* Rikima Mitsuhashi, Yong Jin, Katsuyoshi Iida, Takahiro Shinagawa, and Yoshiaki Takai, "Malicious DNS Tunnel Tool Recognition using Persistent DoH Traffic Analysis," in IEEE Transactions on Network and Service Management, 2022.<br>
+* Rikima Mitsuhashi, Yong Jin, Katsuyoshi Iida, Takahiro Shinagawa, and Yoshiaki Takai, "Malicious DNS Tunnel Tool Recognition using Persistent DoH Traffic Analysis," *in IEEE Transactions on Network and Service Management*, 2022.<br>
 https://ieeexplore.ieee.org/document/9924534 (Early Access)

 * Please contact the authors, if you need to obtain CSV files of the CIRA-CIC-DOHBRW-2020 and DOH-TUNNEL-TRAFFIC-HKD combined dataset.